 Students are encouraged to apply for the Free Application for Federal Student Aid (FAFSA) online.

-As a part of the FAFSA completion process, students will be asked to indicate where the FAFSA data should be sent.
-If a student wishes to choose PCC, the student would simply enter Pima Community College's school code of 007266.
+When completing the FAFSA, students will be asked to choose the school the FAFSA data will be sent to.
+It is important for students to choose Pima Community College's school code 007266.